hashicorp/terraform-provider-http/docs/data-sources/http.md

 - `method` (String) The HTTP Method for the request.
 Allowed methods are a subset of methods defined in [RFC7231](https://datatracker.ietf.org/doc/html/rfc7231#section-4.3) namely, `GET`, `HEAD`, and `POST`. `POST` support is only intended for read-only URLs, such as submitting a search.
 - `request_body` (String) The request body as a string.
 - `request_headers` (Map of String) A map of request header field names and values.
+- `request_timeout_ms` (Number) The request timeout in milliseconds.
+- `retry` (Block, Optional) Retry request configuration.
+By default there are no retries.
+Configuring this block will result in retries if an error is returned by the client (e.g., connection errors) or if a 5xx-range (except 501) status code is received.
+For further details see [go-retryablehttp](https://pkg.go.dev/github.com/hashicorp/go-retryablehttp). (see [below for nested schema](#nestedblock--retry))

 ### Read-Only